🩺 Diabetes for UK GPs

 - Regular meals: Avoid skipping meals, especially if on insulin/sulfonylureas

-Referral: All newly diagnosed diabetics should be offered dietician review and structured education programme (e.g., DESMOND for Type 2, DAFNE for Type 1).
+Referral: All newly diagnosed people with diabetes should be offered dietician review and structured education programme (e.g., DESMOND for Type 2, DAFNE for Type 1).

 Physical Activity